 Witness and hold points

 10.3 Machine Readable Information.
-Where any of the information to be provided by Contractor to Owner under this Article 10 is produced on computer or is otherwise available in magnetic, optical, or other digital machine readable form, Contractor shall provide to Owner a machine readable copy of such information as well as a hard copy of such information.
-However, because of the possibility that information and data delivered in machine readable form may be altered, whether inadvertently or otherwise, and the automated conversion of information and data from the system and format used by Contractor to an alternate system or format cannot be accomplished without the possibility of anomalies and errors, Owner shall use such information in machine readable form at its sole risk, and Contractor shall bear no liability for such use.
-Contractor shall retain hard copy originals of all documentation delivered to Owner in machine readable form, which originals shall be referred to and shall govern in the event of any inconsistency between the two.
+Where any of the information to be provided by Contractor to Construction Manager under this Article 10 is produced on computer or is otherwise available in magnetic, optical, or other digital machine readable form, Contractor shall provide to Construction Manager a machine readable copy of such information as well as a hard copy of such information.
+However, because of the possibility that information and data delivered in machine readable form may be altered, whether inadvertently or otherwise, and the automated conversion of information and data from the system and format used by Contractor to an alternate system or format cannot be accomplished without the possibility of anomalies and errors, Construction Manager shall use such information in machine readable form at its sole risk, and Contractor shall bear no liability for such use.
+Contractor shall retain hard copy originals of all documentation delivered to Construction Manager in machine readable form, which originals shall be referred to and shall govern in the event of any inconsistency between the two.

 10.4 QA/QC Shop and Site Records.